 We do not make previous exams or other exam materials available for study.
 Any first-year chemistry textbook will provide adequate resources for study.

 Time allowed for Proficiency exams

 - Chem 102 Proficiency Exam: 1 hour 50 minutes

-Further questions regarding the General Chemistry Proficiency Exams may be directed to:
+If, after reading carefully the above information, further questions regarding the General Chemistry Proficiency Exams exist, please direct them to: